 Our online Fact Book is a comprehensive source of official data about Ball State University, updated annually.
-Find current, detailed information about our people, programs, campus, and resources through the categories to the right.
+Find current, detailed information about our people, programs, campus, and resources through the categories to the left.

 Founded in 1918, Ball State is a state-assisted residential university in Muncie, Indiana, a midsize Midwestern city one hour northeast of Indianapolis.
 About 21,000 undergraduate and graduate students enroll each year in diverse academic programs on and off campus.

 Ball State is ranked a research university, high research activity by the Carnegie Foundation for the Advancement of Teaching and is accredited by the Higher Learning Commission.
 Individual programs are accredited by various regional and national organizations.

 Learn more about our history, current vision and mission, recent rankings and recognitions, and major institutional initiatives.

 For further assistance, contact the Office of Institutional Effectiveness.

 Information on this page was last updated 17 September 2018.